BAAR, SWITZERLAND On Christmas Eve 2008, in the depths of the global financial crisis, Katanga Mining accepted a lifeline it could not refuse.

 Employees are hired young and expected to make a career at the group, where they are known as either "thinkers" -- bright number-crunchers who design the company's complex financial deals -- or "soldiers", the hard-driven traders who fight to win the transactions.

 The company's 10 division managers are aged 37 to 52 and remain largely anonymous outside Glencore's business circles.
-"They're really bright guys, they are really focussed, they play to win every day," says a mining executive in North America.
+"They're really bright guys, they are really focused, they play to win every day," says a mining executive in North America.
 Or as the second outsider puts it: "They look like kids, really -- but they are incredibly impressive individuals."

 Nobody more so than Chief Executive Ivan Glasenberg, a lean publicity-shy operator whose sport is race-walking.
 Glasenberg, 54, grew up in South Africa and has been a champion walker for both South Africa and Israel.
 Each morning he runs or swims, often with colleagues.
 "The thing about Ivan, he can fly in and meet presidents of countries but he also talks to the guy on the trading floor," said Jim Cochrane, chief commercial officer and executive director of the Kazakh mining group ENRC.